snuspl/rnb/README.md

 ![Benchmark Test Pipeline Image](/images/benchmark_test.png)

 The figure above delineates the end-to-end pipeline of the test benchmark.
-As you can see from the figure above, there exist three kinds of processes in total: client, loader and runner.
-In this test benchmark, three processes are spawned by default, meaning one for each task(step).
+As you can see from the figure above, there exist three kinds of processes in total: `client`, `loader` and `runner`.
+In this test benchmark, three processes are spawned by default, meaning one for each task (step).
 The number of processes for each step, however, can be modified, and the analysis on the tests with different number of processes, batches, replications and GPUs will be explored to find the ultimate optimal configuration.

 In order to concurrently execute multiple processes at the same time, two queues exist and let items pass across processes.
-  - `filename_queue`: This queue will pass each path of videos from `client` process to `r2p1d_loader` process.
+  - `filename_queue`: This queue will pass each path of videos from `client` process to `loader` process.
-  - `frame_queue`: This queue will pass a batched tensor of a single video from `r2p1d_loader` process to `r2p1d_runner` process.
+  - `frame_queue`: This queue will pass a batched tensor of a single video from `loader` process to `runner` process.

 ## Files Description
 Descriptions on each files are given to introduce you how this test benchmark performs.